heiderllanten/Razor-with-EF-Core/README.md

 In a desktop app, state changes are typically set automatically.
 An entity is read, changes are made, and the entity state is automatically changed to Modified.
 Calling SaveChanges generates a SQL UPDATE statement that updates only the changed properties.

 In a web app, the DbContext that reads an entity and displays the data is disposed after a page is rendered.
 When a page's OnPostAsync method is called, a new web request is made and with a new instance of the DbContext.
 Rereading the entity in that new context simulates desktop processing.

+## Sort, filter, page and group

+### Use dynamic LINQ to simplify code

+The third tutorial in this series shows how to write LINQ code by hard-coding column names in a switch statement.
+With two columns to choose from, this works fine, but if you have many columns the code could get verbose.
+To solve that problem, you can use the 'EF.Property' method to specify the name of the property as a string.
+To try out this approach, replace the Index method in the StudentsController with the following code.